AdamBoley/The-Space-Marine-Legions/README.md

 For several Legions - the Dark Angels, White Scars, Wolves of Fenris, Blood Angels and Thousand Sons - there were few images available.
 I suspect this is because the codexes (the source material containing the images) discussing these Legions have not been available for very long, and hence the Warhammer community hasn't been able to acquire, digitize and post a large number of images to the Fandom articles.
 Rather than use sub-standard images, I decided to use a 4th-wall break, explaining the lack of images from the perspective of the historian writing the articles using a feasible, in-universe explanation.
 My mentor assures me that this is perfectly acceptable.

-## **Future work**

-Since this project only uses HTML and CSS, a working contact form that actually allows a user to send me a message would be an excellent feature to add.

-Per the wireframes for the content pages, buttons that scroll the images in the image galleries back and forth were originally envisioned.
-However, research into this showed that this was only possible using JavaScript, such as [in this tutorial](https://www.youtube.com/watch?v=82f07Xf0xgE).
-Once I have learned JavaScript, buttons may be added.

-The Warhammer 40k Horus Heresy setting includes background information on many other organisations, such as the Titans Legions, the Mechanicum and the Imperial Household.
-These should proves excellent additions to the site.

-When locating the images of legionaries for the image galleries, many images of vehicles were located.
-These proved to be quite small in comparison to the images of legionaries, so they were omitted.
-A good future aim would be to find a way to add these into the image galleries, possibly into a separate image gallery and increase their size.

 Should I deploy and run the site in a meaningful way by expanding the content and inviting collaboration from others, it would be a good idea to create dedicated social media accounts for the project and its collaborators.
 These would be accessed by updating the social media links in the footers of each page so that they open these accounts in new tabs.

 ## **Bugs**